Malia Obama and Sasha Obama were 10 and 7 years old when they moved into the White House.

 "What I tell them is...that they have to walk their own walk," Michelle Obama told Oprah Winfrey in February during a stop on Oprah's 2020 Vision: Your Life in Focus tour, asked if there was a "running theme" in the advice she gave her children.

-Like any recent empty-nesters, former President Barack Obama and the first lady might quibble with the idea of them being fully grown up yet, but so far the Obama sisters have made their mom and dad proud every step of the way.
+Like any mom and dad, former President Barack Obama and the first lady might quibble with the idea of them being fully grown up yet, but so far the Obama sisters have made their mom and dad proud every step of the way.

 "That has been exhilarating, to watch the two little beings you were in charge of grow up," Michelle reflected in the Netflix documentary Becoming, which touched on the highlights of her life and the inspiration she evoked on her 2018-19 book tour promoting her memoir of the same name.